AEmilioDiStefano/client-server-development/README.md

 ![host-and-port](images/10-read-fire-drakes.png)

-**In order to use our update() function**, let's make some changes to the files in our database:
+**In order to use our update() function**, let's make some changes to the files in our database.

-Let's change the breed of our dragon Smaug from "Fire Drake" to "Cold Drake" using both the "animal_type" and "name" specifications in case there is another animal in our database named Smaug:
+First we'll change the breed of our dragon Smaug from "Fire Drake" to "Cold Drake" using both the "animal_type" and "name" specifications in case there is another animal in our database named Smaug:

 ![host-and-port](images/11-update-smaug.png)